 - Bachelor of Science (BS) in Nursing, University of Colorado, Pueblo, CO

 - Bachelor of Arts (BA) in Professional Journalism and Studio Art, University of Minnesota, Minneapolis, MN

 - Board Certified Psychiatric-Mental Health Nurse Practitioner (PMHNP-BC)

 In addition to many years of experience in treating complex chronic illnesses, Liz is certified in The Walsh Protocol and has also completed The Menopause Method’s Mastery Program for hormone replacement therapy.

-Liz Kirt is a highly skilled Family Nurse Practitioner in the areas of chronic complex illness, chronic Lyme, mold biotoxin illness, and thyroid/hormone health, and is also certified in the Walsh protocol.
+Liz Kirt is a highly skilled Family Nurse Practitioner in the areas of chronic complex illness, chronic Lyme, mold biotoxin illness, thyroid/hormone health, and is also certified in the Walsh protocol and is a Board Certified Psychiatric-Mental Health Nurse Practitioner.
 She works with both adult and pediatric patients.

 Liz has a diverse background in marketing/advertising and nursing.
 After graduating from the University of Minnesota with a dual Bachelor of Arts degree in Professional Journalism and Studio Art, Liz started her career in advertising where she worked with healthcare clients.
 This experience sparked her interest in entering the healthcare field, and she pursued and graduated with a degree in nursing from the University of Colorado – Pueblo in 2011.
 After graduation, Liz completed the University of Colorado Hospital – Anschutz’ Nurse Residency Program and worked as a registered nurse on the pulmonary floor.
 In 2017, Liz graduated from University of Colorado, Colorado Springs as a Family Nurse Practitioner with a Master of Science degree in Nursing.